bojand/cows/README.md

 ## API

-Get all the cows!

 ```go
 func All() []string
 ```

-Get a random cow!
+Get all the cows.

 ```go
 func Random() string
 ```

+Get a random cow.

 ## Usage